 The Latin word was adopted into most of the Germanic languages (German Fieber, Swedish feber, Danish feber), but not Dutch.
 English spelling was influenced by Old French fievre.

-The Latin word was adopted into most Germanic languages (German Fieber, Swedish feber, Danish feber), but not in Dutch.
-English spelling influenced by Old French fievre.
-Alternative to Old English hrið, hriðing (cognate with Old High German hritto, Irish crith, Welsh cryd, Lithuanian skriečiù, skriesti).
-Extended sense of "intense nervous excitement" is from 1580s.
+An alternative word for "fever" was Old English hrið, hriðing (which is cognate with Old High German hritto, Irish crith, Welsh cryd, Lithuanian skriečiù, skriesti); Latin febris also was glossed by bryneadl.
+The extended sense of "intense nervous excitement" is from 1580s.
 Also as a verb in Old English, feferian.

 updated on March 19, 2022